chandramohanV/assignment-dependency-network-api/assignment.md

 The **Dependency Network API** is a web API that allows dependency networks to be stored, accessed, and changed.
 This happens quite often, as process designers are constantly trying to optimize the turnaround - and by extension all of its tasks.
+The end-users of the **Dependency Network API** are developers building a web application (e.g. in Angular) for these process designers.

 ## Functional Requirements

 The **Dependency Network API** has the following _functional requirements_:

-- It stores tasks with their dependencies on other tasks
+- It stores tasks with their dependencies on other tasks. **For this assignment, it is not required to store these in a database.
+  It is sufficient to keep them in memory**.
-- The dependency network can be retrieved as a whole
+- The dependency network can be retrieved as a whole.
-- Given a task, you can retrieve all other tasks it depends on (ie. _upstream tasks_)
+- Given a task, you can retrieve all other tasks it depends on (ie. _upstream tasks_).
-- Given a task, you can retrieve all other tasks that are dependent on it (ie. _downstream tasks_)
+- Given a task, you can retrieve all other tasks that are dependent on it (ie. _downstream tasks_).
-- You can add a new task, including dependencies with other tasks
+- You can add a new task, including dependencies with other tasks.
-- You can create new dependencies between existing tasks
+- You can create new dependencies between existing tasks.
-- You can delete tasks
+- You can delete tasks.
-- You can remove dependencies between tasks
+- You can remove dependencies between tasks.
-- The dependency network (or parts of it) should be viewable/retrievable by anyone
+- The dependency network (or parts of it) should be viewable/retrievable by anyone.
 - Only a select few should be able to change the dependency network (eg. add tasks or dependencies, change tasks/dependencies, remove tasks/dependencies), so some form of user/API authentication/authorization is required
-- All of the above is accessible through an API

-#### Bonus objectives
+## Bonus objectives

 The following are not necessarily needed to make an impression with your product, but can be seen as cool challenges for yourself:

+- Write unit tests for your code.
 - Make it possible to define multiple dependency networks, per aircraft type (eg. Boeing 777, Boeing 737, Airbus A380)

 ## Non-functional Requirements